THE BARCODE EXPERTS

 Minimum Reflectance (RMin)

 Symbol contrast is the difference between the highest and the lowest levels of reflectance i.e. the darkest bar and the lightest space.
 This is the difference between the horizontal orange and green lines shown on the Scan Reflectance Profile.
-Barcodes with a high value are more easily read by a scanner, so the ISO/IEC standard grades this parameter from 4 to 0, or A to F. The table that shows how this is done is shown below:
+Barcodes with a high value are more easily read by a scanner, so the ISO/IEC standard grades this parameter from 4.0 to 0.0, or A to F. The table that shows how this is done is shown opposite:

 Modulation is a measure of the variability of the symbol contrast throughout the barcode.
 It is calculated by comparing the Minimum Edge Contrast with the Symbol Contrast, and expressing this as a percentage.